Scholarships provide a Bath education for some of the most promising researchers who are answering global questions.

 Pollution blights people’s lives across China, as urban populations increase and the economy continues to grow.
 It’s a problem which inspired PhD chemical engineer Ranran Zhao to research new, low cost ways to clean the water supply.

-That’s when Hong Kong network member and graduate Mickey Ko stepped in.
-His gift set up the Ko Scholarships, which provide financial support to talented science and engineering researchers from China, like Ranran, who would otherwise not have the means to fund their studies.
+Ranran is here at Bath thanks to Hong Kong network member and graduate Mickey Ko.
+He established the Ko Scholarships, which provide financial support to talented science and engineering researchers from China.

 Postdoctoral fellow Dr Fariba Alamgir is about to visit her home country, Bangladesh, to study the experiences of Rohingya people, many of whom are living in refugee camps.
 Fariba’s eldwork aims to understand how their status as displaced people aspects their access to rights.